tobbik/parcle/doc/Parclate.rst

 tt:serialize() shall create a semantically equivalent string from a parsed representation.

-DOM structure (note, template whitespace are part f othe chunks):
+DOM structure (note, template whitespace are part of the chunks):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This representation is catered towards to the XML approach, which why it shall
-be able to also represent a more textbased approach quite easily.
+be able to also represent a more text-based approach quite easily.
 It really
 comes down to the parser.
 We could utilize a Cheetah like language for that.
 On
 every value the main decision to make is if it is a string (concatenate to
 adjacent string) or is it a table (parse the actual "string keys", then the